AcademySoftwareFoundation/aswf-sample-project/README.md

 >The ASWF Sample Project aims to capture and document the best practices that will help open source projects meet the requirements for ASWF acceptance to Incubation Stage, followed by project graduation to Adopted Stage.
 By encouraging and documenting common practices and infrastructure between ASWF projects, the ASWF Sample Project should help to avoid duplicated effort and facilitate contributing to multiple ASWF projects.

+The OpenEXR project demonstrates a [practical example of a mission statement for an ASWF project](https://github.com/openexr/openexr#openexr-project-mission).

 ## Project Submission and Graduation

 The process for submitting a project for ASWF membership is documented in the [Project Contribution Proposal Template](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/proposal_template.md).
 Once a project has been accepted as an Incubation Stage project, the next step is to move the project towards the Adopted Stage, as documented in the [Project Lifecycle Document](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/lifecycle.md).
 A major part of the Project Graduation requirements are covered by meeting the "passing" [criteria for the Best Practices badge](https://github.com/coreinfrastructure/best-practices-badge/blob/master/doc/criteria.md) defined by the [Linux Foundation's Core Infrastructure Initiative (CII)](https://bestpractices.coreinfrastructure.org/en).